danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 There does need to be some process to avoid chaos, i.e. every day should not feel like a hack-a-thon.
 A lightweight process could include:

 * Breaking up large requirements into smaller items and entering these into a ticketing system to keep track of the work to be done, in priority order.
-* Developers pick up tickets by assigning the next most important item in the list to themselves and starting a feature branch in version control with the ticket number and brief description in the branch name.
-Commit messages also include the ticket number.
+* Developers pick up tickets by assigning the next most important item in the list to themselves and starting a feature branch.
+Major change are discussed with [ADRs](../about-those-docs#architecture-decision-records).
 * All code has automated tests at the appropriate level (from unit to end-to-end).
 Definitely investing in end-to-end testing to limit the need for manual QA (or only need it for things that can't be automated).
 * Non-obvious things are included in [engineering documentation](../about-those-docs) as part of feature development.
 * Linting is in place for consistent formatting and to prevent coding errors.
 Ideally linting has been added on day one of the project.
 [It can be added later](../markdown/add-rubocop-to-legacy-project), although that will be more effort.